caroline eaton tracey

 with Ellen Waterston and guest judge Raquel Gutiérrez at the 2022 Waterston Desert Writing Prize awards ceremony

-Caroline Eaton Tracey writes about environment, migration, art, and literature in the US Southwest, Mexico, and the borderlands between the two.
+Caroline Eaton Tracey writes about the environment, migration, and the arts in the US Southwest, Mexico, and their borderlands.
 She speaks and works in English, Spanish, and Russian.
+Her first book, SALT LAKES, will be published by W.W.
+Norton.

-Caroline’s reporting appears in the New Yorker, n+1, the Atlantic, and elsewhere, as well as in Spanish in Mexico’s Nexos.
-In 2022-2023 she was the climate justice fellow at High Country News.
-In 2022 she was awarded the Waterston Prize for Desert Writing and in 2023 she received Columbia University’s Ira A. Lipman Fellowship in Journalism and Human and Civil Rights.
-She is also an editor-at-large at Zócalo Public Square.
+In 2022 she was awarded the Waterston Prize for Desert Writing and in 2023 she received Columbia University’s Ira A. Lipman Fellowship in Journalism and Human and Civil Rights and a Silvers Foundation Work-in-Progress grant.
+In 2024, she received an Andy Warhol Foundation Arts Writers Grant.

 Caroline holds a PhD in Geography from the University of California, Berkeley.
 She lives with her wife, Mexican architect and sculptor Mariana GJP, between Tucson, Arizona and Mexico City.

-Caroline Eaton Tracey escribe sobre el medioambiente, la migración, el arte y la literatura en México, el Suroeste de Estados Unidos y la frontera entre ellos.
+Caroline Eaton Tracey escribe sobre el medioambiente, la migración, el arte y la literatura en México, el Suroeste de Estados Unidos y su frontera.
 Habla ingles, español y ruso.
+Su primer libro, SALT LAKES, será publicado bajo el sello de la editorial W.W.
+Norton.

 Caroline es Doctora en Geografía de la Universidad de California–Berkeley.
 Vive con su esposa, la arquitecta y escultora mexicana Mariana GJP, entre Tucson, Arizona y la Ciudad de México.